jrosen48/utk-homepage/content/post/2023-12-30-new-years-reflections-hopes-and-prayers/index.md

 When we got back to our AirBnb and realized our son wasn't well, we packed up, trying to get Zophran before the trip down the mountain.
 Katie was right---we needed it, though we weren't able to get some in time.
 The drive home was mostly chaos---throw up and baby tears---but as we made it out of the mountains my son rested his head on my shoulder, and I rested my hand on baby's arm, and it was quiet.

 Today was cold, and we wanted our son to recover, so we kept interactions with friends to those outside.
 I snapped this picture of Katie with baby, looking happy despite the sickness and the cold.
-It made me happy, too.

 ![](images/kay-ay.png)